 CHEMEX 8-CUP CLASSIC SERIES GLASS POUR-OVER COFFEE MAKER

 Maybe you want to feel like a mad coffee scientist when you brew your morning coffee.
 If that’s your vibe, the Classic Series from Chemex is perfect for you.
 The glass coffee maker can handle up to eight cups in one brew and includes a polished wood collar and leather tie for extra class.

 Made of non-porous borosilicate glass, it won’t absorb flavors and is heat-resistant.
 You can keep your coffee warm by placing the coffee maker directly on a glass stovetop or gas flame over low heat.
-Do not place it directly on an electric coil, though—it can damage or break the carafe.
+Do not place it directly on an electric coil, though — it can damage or break the flat-bottomed carafe.

 This kit by Housewares Solutions gives you all of the equipment you need for pour-over brewing.
 The pour-over filter is sleek in design and is laser-cut.
-With its reusable mesh filter that can make 1-4 cups of coffee, Housewares also provides you with a 34 oz borosilicate glass carafe.
+With its reusable mesh filter that can make one to four cups of coffee, Housewares also provides you with a 34-ounce borosilicate glass carafe.

 If you’re looking to brew big on a budget, we’re also going to give this one to Melitta.
 Their six-cup pour-over brewer includes a plastic, BPA-free cone with a glass carafe so you can brew for a crowd or your own high-caffeine needs in one shot.